JimDesu/basis-lang/spec.md

 - **Class-method resolution on a receiver.** `receiver :: methodName` resolves `methodName` against the class system: the receiver's type's instance dictionaries are consulted, and the dispatch is performed.
 This is the dispatch surface that drives the class-and-instance system (§9.12).

-- **Field-member access on aggregate-typed values.** `aggregate :: fieldName` (or `aggregate :: positionalIndex`, §7.4) selects a field from an aggregate-typed slot.
-This is the surface for reading individual fields from an `Aggregate`-typed value.
+- **Field-member access on aggregate-shaped values.** `value :: fieldName` or `value :: N` selects a field from an aggregate-shaped value — an `Aggregate`-typed slot (§7.4), a record (§5.4), or an object (§5.11).
+For records, both forms account for `.inline` field promotion (§A.7): named promotion makes inner-record field names accessible directly, and positional promotion splices the inner record's positions into the outer's sequence.
+For objects, positional access is by declaration order (object layout is implementation-determined).

 - **Namespace and module resolution.** `ModuleName :: name` or `ClassName :: methodName` selects a name from a namespace (a module, or a class as a namespace for its declared methods).
 The namespace resolution is static; no dispatch is involved.

 - **Partial-application bake-in** at command-reference construction (§8.2). `{receiver :: methodName}` produces a command reference that binds the receiver at construction time; subsequent invocations skip the per-call dispatch lookup.
 This is the canonical "tight-loop optimization" form.

 The four roles share the `::` token but resolve to distinct operations at the typechecker.
-Disambiguation is by the syntactic context: at a value-position with a receiver to the left, role 1 (dispatch) or role 4 (partial-application bake-in, when inside a `{...}` reference); at a value-position with an aggregate to the left, role 2 (field access); at a name-position with a module or class to the left, role 3 (namespace).
+Disambiguation is by the syntactic context: at a value-position with a receiver to the left, role 1 (dispatch) or role 4 (partial-application bake-in, when inside a `{...}` reference); at a value-position with an aggregate-shaped value (record, object, or `Aggregate`-typed slot) to the left, role 2 (field access); at a name-position with a module or class to the left, role 3 (namespace).
 The typechecker resolves each `::` occurrence per these rules without ambiguity.

 ### 9.7 The Witness-Slot Model